devjetsoftware/docinsight-support/releases/v6.0/README.md

 With the release of DocInsight 2025, we are pleased to introduce a revamped licensing model:

 - Commercial license

-Licenses are purchased by the company and can be assigned to any single developer within the organization.

 - Personal license

-Tailored for individual use, this license is intended for those who purchase it with their own funds and should not be financed by companies in any form.

-For more details, please refer to our separate announcement.
+For more information, please refer to our separate announcement.